 (Ijima and Kaburaki, 1916)

-The pharynx is between one-fifth and one-fourth of the body length.
-The inner circular muscle layer of the pharynx is thicker than the outer circular muscle layer.
-The mouth opening is at the hind end of the pharyngeal pocket.
+The pharynx is between one-sixth and one-fourth of the body length; the inner circular muscle layer is much thicker than the outer layer.
+The mouth opening is situated at the hind end of the pharyngeal pocket.

 Male Reproductive System